nrdio/sns-lambda-dynamodb-cloudformation-example/README.md

 This template is intended to jump start Lambda development by putting otherwise extensive and fragmented information together.
-Additional information is available at [Shift from Containers to Serverless Computing using AWS Lambda](http://woodo.space/shift-from-containers-to-serverless-computing-using-aws-lambda/)
+Additional information is available at [Shift from Containers to Serverless Computing using AWS Lambda - Part 2](https://woodo.space/post/shift-from-containers-to-serverless-computing-using-aws-lambda-part-2/)

 ## How to run?